colinlclark/report_driven_template/README.md

 Directory where output images will be stored

 ##  `data/`
-Directory where ourput data will be stored -- you can change this to a location outside of the repo if you'll be producing *very* large files.
+Directory where output data will be stored -- you can change this to a location outside of the repo if you'll be producing *very* large files.

 ##  `img/plot.png`